unkelpehr/qbus/README.md

 }
 ```

-So if we have ten listeners each on `/admin/users`, `/admin/groups`, `/admin/articles` every emit against `/admin/users` will have to be matched against 30 RegExp objects before running out.
+So if we have ten listeners each on `/admin/users`, `/admin/groups` and `/admin/articles` every emit against `/admin/users` will have to be matched against 30 RegExp objects before running out.

-##### What we can do about it
+#### What we can do about it
-The first thing Qbus does to crank up the ops/s is to use string comparison instead of RegExp.exec if the listener-query doesn't use any modifiers.
+The first thing qbus does to crank up the emitrate is to use string comparison instead of RegExp.exec if the listener-query doesn't use any modifiers.

-The second thing we do is to break out the fixed part of the query and store them individually.
+The second thing we do is to extract the fixed part of the expression and use it for namespacing.
 So instead of the mega-array mentioned above we can pinpoint and check multiple, smaller arrays for more exact matching.

 ```js
 var subscriptions = {